gerlofvanek/basicswap-installation-GUI/README.md

      ```

 3. **Upgrading Coins Core**:
+   - (Run these commands in the Command Prompt CMD with administrative rights):
      ```bash
      basicswap-prepare --datadir="C:\yourbasicswapfolder\coindata" --preparebinonly --withcoins=coinname
      ```

 4. **Adding Other Coins**:
+   - (Run these commands in the Command Prompt CMD with administrative rights):
    - For Bitcoin:
      ```bash
      basicswap-prepare --usebtcfastsync --datadir="C:\yourbasicswapfolder\coindata" --addcoin=bitcoin,coinname